sst/guide/_chapters/deploy-the-apis.md

 $ serverless deploy --aws-profile myProfile
 ```

 Where `myProfile` is the name of the AWS profile you want to use.
-If you need more info on how to work with AWS profiles in Serverless, refer to our [Configure multiple AWS profiles]({% link _chapters/configure-multiple-aws-profiles.md %}) chapter.
+If you need more info on how to work with AWS profiles in serverless, refer to our [Configure multiple AWS profiles]({% link _chapters/configure-multiple-aws-profiles.md %}) chapter.

 Near the bottom of the output for this command, you will find the **Service Information**.